zhangineer/zhangineer.github.io/_posts/2023-11-16-Networking-and-LLM-pt1.md

 ## One Last Thought

 As we witness the ongoing evolution of Large Language Models, the boundaries of their capabilities are largely defined by the extent of our imagination.
 The key lies in our ability to offer precise guidance.
 The potential of LLMs is vast, but it hinges on our skillful interaction and thoughtful input.

+Here is the next article: [Networking and LLM in the Age of AI - Pt II: Exploring Basic Interactions](2023-11-22-Networking-and-LLM-pt2)